Daniel-KM/Omeka-S-module-CleanUrl/README.md

 `Dublin Core:Identifier`.

 - Identifiers can be any strings with any characters.
 Identifier are url-encoded according to the standard, but it is recommended to avoid characters like "%" or "$".
 - To use numbers as identifier is possible but not recommended, because they can be confused with the internal id or resources.
 If so, it’s recommended that all records have got an identifier.
 - A prefix can be added if you have other metadata in the same field.
 - A record can have multiple identifiers.
 The first one will be used to set the default url.
 Other ones can be used to set alias.
 - If the same identifier is used for multiple records, only the first record can be got.
 Currently, no check is done when duplicate identifiers are set.
 - Reserved words like "item_sets", "items", "medias", sites and simple pages slugs...) should not be used as identifiers, except if there is a part before them (a main path, a item set identifier or a generic word).
 - If not set, the identifier will be the default id of the record, except for item sets, where the original path will be used.
+- If the path for the item contains the item set identifier, the first item set will be used.
+If none, the urls will be the standard one.

 ### Structure of urls